Skip to main content

 Tests for Multiple Myeloma

-If signs, symptoms, or the results of certain lab tests suggest a person might have multiple myeloma, other tests will be done to find out for sure.
+If signs, symptoms, or the results of certain lab tests suggest you might have multiple myeloma, other tests will be done to find out for sure.

 If multiple myeloma is found, further tests might also be done to learn more about it and help decide the best treatments.